-- Urge compliance with resolution 2303 adopted on 29 July 2016, including the deployment of 228 UN police officers; - Authorize the deployment of a peace-keeping mission, under Chapter VII of the United Nations Charter, comprised of an international police force tasked with independently overseeing the Burundian security forces in using force, the protection of civilians in the face of extrajudicial killings, arbitrary arrests and detention, the increase in enforced disappearances and the acts of torture perpetrated almost systematically on detainees.
-Ensure that this force has the capacity to play a role that ensures protection, stability, deterrence, and monitoring of the activities and practices of the Burundian security forces, and has a civilian component, including human rights protection officers, with the mandate and necessary resources to document human rights violations for prosecution; - Authorize an international commission of inquiry as mandated by the Secretary-General to investigate the serious violations of human rights committed during the crisis; - Establish a sanctions mechanism that includes individual sanctions for alleged perpetrators of human rights violations and an arms embargo; - Invite and support [the efforts of] the African Union to strengthen its forces on the ground by increasing the number of observers and police personnel deployed in the country, in the face of the deteriorating security situation and the increased difficulty for the human rights observers to document human rights violations, in particular sexual crimes. - Urge and support [the efforts of] African Union to convince the Burundian authorities to sign the Memorandum of Understanding required to operationalize the African Union personnel; - If the human rights violations were to continue, invite the African Union to suspend Burundi from the Peace and Security Council and, if applicable, from other AU bodies, in compliance with the Constitutive Act of the African Union: - Declare that the participation of Burundian Forces in the peacekeeping operations is conditional on the national authorities' respect for the fundamental rights; - Strengthen the coordination of the African Union's actions with those of the United Nations; - Condemn human rights violations and demand that the Burundian authorities release all persons arbitrarily detained or held incommunicado, and in particular urge them to reveal information on the situation of Marie-Claudette Kwizera, Treasurer of the ITEKA League, who has been missing since 10 December 2015, and proceed with her immediate and unconditional release;
+- Require compliance with the resolution of 29 July 2016, including in deployment in Bujumbura and Burundi all 228 UN police officers; - Authorize the deployment of a peace-keeping mission, under Chapter VII of the United Nations Charter, comprising an international police force tasked with independently overseeing of the Burundian security forces in using force and ensuring the protection of civilians in the face of extrajudicial killings, arbitrary arrests and detention, the increase in enforced disappearances and the acts of torture perpetrated almost systematically on detainees.
+Ensure that this force has the capacity to plan a role that ensures protection, stability, deterrence, and monitoring of the activities and practices of the Burundian security forces, and has a civilian component, including human rights protection officers, with the mandate and necessary resources to document human rights violations for the purpose of incrimination; - Authorize an international commission's criminal inquiry as mandated by the Secretary-General of the United Nations, to investigate the serious violations of human rights committed during the crisis; - Establish a sanctions mechanism that includes individual sanctions for presumed perpetrators of human rights violations and an embargo on arms; - Invite and support [the efforts of] the African Union to strengthen its forces on the ground by increasing the number of observers and police personnel deployed in the country, in the face of the deteriorating security situation and the increased difficulty for the human rights observers to document human rights violations, in particular sexual crimes.
+Ensure the production of regular reports on changes in the human rights situation; - Urge and support [the efforts of] African Union to convince the Burundian authorities to sign the Memorandum of Understanding required to operationalize the African Union personnel; - If the human rights violations were to continue, invite the African Union to suspend Burundi from the Peace and Security Council and, if applicable, from other AU bodies, in compliance with the Constitutive Act of the African Union; - Predicate the participation of Burundian Forces in the peacekeeping operations on the national authorities' respect for the fundamental rights; - Strengthen the coordination of the African Union's actions with those of the United Nations;